 The Hand in Hand ministry serves a variety of needs and families throughout Addis Ababa, with a focus on the Chirkos Community.
 Chirkos is a local slum area and most of the mothers in Chirkos do not have a way to generate income, and therefore, many turn to prostitution as a means to survive and provide for their children.
 As a result, many children in the area are half orphaned, not knowing their father.
 The poverty in many families is severe, and the teachers of the area frequently witness kids fainting in class.
 Often, children find quitting school as the only option.
 Hand in Hand offers a daily feeding program for these at risk children at a primary school in Chirkos in which over 100 children receive a nutritious lunch, enabling them to focus in the classroom with a full belly.
 Sponsorship through Hand in Hand varies by community and includes General Family Sponsorships to meet a family’s basic needs, as well as Aging Out Sponsorships, Boarding School Sponsorships, and Private School Sponsorships.

-The Korah community is a small village in the capital city of Ethiopia, Addis Ababa, known today as a trash dump community, but originally it was established as a leper’s colony after a leprosy hospital was placed there decades ago and people afflicted with leprosy all over Ethiopia gradually descended upon this community.
-Eventually the city of Addis Ababa designated this community as the spot for the city landfill, and the population is estimated at over 100,000 people living within 2 square miles.
-An estimated 3,000 lepers live in the village today, and around 10% of the population in Korah are HIV+.
+The Korah community is a small village in the capital city of Ethiopia, Addis Ababa, known today as a trash dump community.
+It was originally established as a leper’s colony after a leprosy hospital was placed there decades ago.
+People caught word of the hospital and those afflicted with leprosy came from all over Ethiopia to make Korah their home.
+Eventually the city of Addis designated this area as the spot for the city landfill.
+The population is estimated at over 100,000 people living within 2 square miles.
+An estimated 3,000 lepers live in the village today, and around 10% of the population in Korah is HIV+.
 The three main income sources are begging, collecting recycled materials at the local trash dump and daily labor.
-This ministry has a Sponsorship Program in which families are able to get their basic needs met including access to food, hygiene items, education, and medical care, and also offers an Income Generation Program for select families looking to learn a trade and business skills to works towards a sustainable source of income.
+Our ministry partner has a Sponsorship Program in which families are able to get their basic needs met including access to food, hygiene items, education, and medical care.
+The program also offers an Income Generation Program for select families looking to learn a trade in order to work toward a sustainable source of income.

 “I have come that they may have life, and have it more abundantly.”
 John 10:10